 In 2019, as a result of traffic accidents, 3,610 people lost their lives, and 15,843 people sustained serious injuries, according to the Texas Department of Transportation (TxDOT).
 These fatalities and injuries were caused by a number of different factors, one of which was unsafe elderly drivers.
 While many family members do not want to take away an elderly relative’s independence, with age, some seniors are unable to safely operate vehicles.

 If you were injured by an unsafe elderly driver, you may have legal options for recovering compensation.
 A Houston elderly driver accident lawyer from Loncar Lyon Jenkins can review the circumstances of your situation and take action accordingly.
-Contact us at (877) 239-4878 to learn more.
+Contact our Houston car accident lawyers at (877) 239-4878 to learn more.

 How a Lawyer Can Help You Prove Your Claim

 When you partner with Loncar Lyon Jenkins, a Houston elderly driver accident lawyer will investigate your claim and gather evidence of how a senior caused your accident.
-Our goal is to recover compensation for your collision-related damages, whether through an insurance claim or lawsuit.
+The goal of our Houston personal injury lawyers is to recover compensation for your collision-related damages, whether through an insurance claim or lawsuit.

 Two of the services our team provides include: